What does a herpes outbreak look and feel like.

 - Symptoms will generally develop within 2 to 20 days after contact has been made with the virus.

 - Symptoms may continue for up to 2 weeks and can be sever or mild depending on your

 - In some cases the first attack sometimes visible sores last between 10 – 21 days.

 When the herpes simplex virus infects new skin cells it reproduces itself by invading and hijacking the cells, it then begins to multiply.
 This process causes skin redness, irritation and sensitive.
 Blisters or bumps may appear on the genital area, the blisters first opening, then healing with the regeneration of new skin tissue.

 The infected area:

-Flu like symptoms are often felt:
+Flu like symptoms are sometimes felt, particularly with first outbreak:

 - Swollen lymph glands

 The symptoms of an active herpes outbreak or recurrence will occur in the following phases.
 Symptomatic Course of the Herpes simplex virus HSV: